North Dakota Badlands Horse

 President

-Marylu has gentled 6 of the wild horses and now enjoys her best equine friends, QH cowpony, Heywood, and two horses removed from the park as yearlings, Hawk, removed in 2009, and Hekaza, removed in 2018.
+Marylu has gentled 6 of the wild horses and now enjoys her best equine friend, Hawk, removed in 2009.
+Hekaza, removed in 2018, was an enjoyable filly to train and now has found a wonderful home with Marylu and Henry's dear friend, Carmen.
 Her years of training horses in English, Western, and Driving prepared her for this fascinating and rewarding endeavor.
+A small rescue dog, Zani, has captured Marylu's heart and changed her focus from horse training to dog agility training.

 Picture